BVLC/caffe/docs/install_apt2.md

 **Note**: for this to work, you need a NVIDIA GPU based on the *"Kepler"* architeture (or the newer, *"Maxwell"* architecture).

 **Note**: although this guide includes all the build, installation and configuration of CuDNN, only the build and installation was tested, the usage hasn't been tested.
-(It was only tested on a NVIDIA GT 525m and a NVIDIA GTX 580 which has a *"Fermi"* (older) architecture, and is not supported by CuDNN.
+(It was only tested on a NVIDIA GT 525m and a NVIDIA GTX 580 which have a *"Fermi"* (older) architecture, and is not supported by CuDNN.

 * You need to have an account or register in the NVIDIA developer program (it's free): <https://developer.nvidia.com/user>
 * Using your account, download CuDNN: <https://developer.nvidia.com/cuDNN>